haxpor/vkc/README.md

 # Execution

-Prior to running the test program, make sure you download the asset binary file from https://github.com/haxpor/vkc/releases/tag/res-1, extract it at the root level of the project, then run the program.
+Prior to running the test program, make sure you download the asset binary file from https://github.com/haxpor/vkc/releases then extract it at the root level of the project, then run the program.

+In case you checkout an older commit, you have to make sure to use not newer resource.
+Check its commit hash.

 # TODO